Digital Visa Extension Round – March 2026 [UPDATED]

 How can I prove that my visa was digitally extended?
 Is there official confirmation?

 In digital extensions, a valid visa sticker or ID is not required for the status’s validity.
-The extended validity is updated in government systems, which is what counts.
+The extended validity is updated in all government systems, which is what counts.

 Note: In digital extensions, a valid visa sticker or ID is not required to maintain lawful status.